 Many people are under the misconception that they can’t install solar panels on their roof for a variety of reasons, whether because of the material, their location, shade, or the dimensions of their roof.
-Truthfully, there are many factors that make a roof more or less suitable, but while some roof qualities make them a total no-no for installations, others have a minimal impact on a solar panel system investment.
-In this article, we’ll review two roof factors that impact the performance of solar panels: orientation and tilt.
+There are many factors that make a roof more or less suitable for solar, but while some roof qualities make a rooftop solar system installation difficult, others have a minimal impact on solar energy production.

 Pro tip: Not sure which direction your roof faces?
 Look your address up on Google Maps!
 Their grid shows which direction is true south – compare that to your roof’s direction on satellite imagery.